inesusvet/pycon-2019-workshop/PITCHME.md

 @title[abstract]
 ## Plan of attack

-0. Connect to the API
+0. Connect to the _API_
-1. Read messages from API
+1. Read messages from _API_
-2. Process all messages
+2. Process new messages
   - Decide if we need to respond
-  - Compose the response message
+  - Compose the response messages
-3. Send responses if required
+3. Send responses if any
-4. Repeat from **1**
+4. Repeat
 5. ????
 6. PROFIT!!!!

++++
+## Is the API important?

+- Slack
+- Telegram
+- any other

 ---
 @title[setup]
 ### Setup a python

-Test that python is ready
+Test that python interpreter is ready

 `$ python --version`